soran-ghaderi/EfficientCoF/README.md

 # NUSCCF
-A new method to find neighbor users that improves the performance of Collaborative Filtering.
+An new eficient subspace based method to improve Collaborative Filtering

 This was implemented as B.Sc's final thesis written in python.
-A good level of modularity is considered whilst coding; same as previous, mostly an architecture has been defined in order to keep simplicity and avoid any confusion.
+A good level of modularity is considered while coding; same as previous, mostly an architecture has been defined in order to keep simplicity and avoid any confusion.

 Soran Ghadri summer 2018